laxersnine/ngx-dynamic-component-loader/README.md

 # NgxDynamicComponentLoaderDemo

 Dynamically create components with preset customized template and fetched data.
+See https://laxersnine.github.io/ngx-dynamic-component-loader/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.